 In November 2016, the FASB issued ASU 2016-18, Statement of Cash Flows ("Topic 230").
 The Company adopted Topic 230 in the beginning of fiscal 2018, which requires the statement of cash flows to explain the change during the period relating to total cash, cash equivalents, and restricted cash.
-The Company adopted this standard using the retrospective transition method by restating its condensed consolidated statements of cash flows to include restricted cash of \$3.5 million in the beginning and ending cash, cash equivalents, and restricted cash balances.
-Net cash flows for the six months ended June 30, 2017, did not change as a result of including restricted cash with cash and cash equivalents when reconciling the beginning-of-period and end-of-period amounts presented on the statements of cash flows.
-Restricted cash was included in other non-current assets on the Company's condensed consolidated balance sheets.
+The Company adopted this standard using the retrospective transition method by restating its condensed consolidated statements of cash flows to include restricted cash of \$3.5 million as of January 1, 2018 and \$79.9 million in the ending cash, cash equivalents, and restricted cash balances for the nine months ended September 30, 2018.
+The restricted cash balance as of September 30, 2018 includes the letter of credit for \$3.5 million established as a deposit for the Brisbane build-to-suit lease and \$76.4 million to acquire the equity of TxCell S.A., a French société anonyme ("TxCell").
+Net cash flows for the nine months ended September 30, 2017, changed as a result of including restricted cash with cash and cash equivalents when reconciling the beginning-of-period and end-of-period amounts presented on the statements of cash flows.
+Restricted cash was included in other current and other non-current assets on the Company's condensed consolidated balance sheets.